SAP/wdio-qmate-service/documentation/topics/selectors.md

 };
 ```

-The locator consists of one mandatory selector called **elementProperties**, representing the target element that the action should be applied and seven optional selectors (Grouped by relevance):
+The selector consists of one mandatory selector called **elementProperties**, representing the target element that the action should be applied and seven optional selectors (Grouped by relevance):

 - **ancestorProperties, parentProperties** : Both these selectors depict the ancestor and parent control properties, used to locate the element.
 The difference between parent and ancestor is, that the parent can be used only as direct parent, whereas the ancestor can be used for any level of ancestry (parent, grandparent, grand-grand etc.).